codee-com/open-catalog/Checks/PWR001/README.md

 > leading to deep code refactorizations.
 In some situations, an alternative
 > approach would be to outline the critical loop into a separate function.
 In
 > case there is a single output variable, the function return value may be used
-> instead of a parameter.
+> instead of an argument.

 > [!NOTE]
 > Enforcing this recommendation may be critical in the case the functions to be